 - Apply in Fall - The FAFSA and the CDAA will open on October 1.
 This allows students to apply three months earlier than in the past.

-- Applying is Easier - Completing forms for both the FAFSA and the CDAA is easier because applicants will provide income and tax information filed for tax year 2019 (they don't have to estimate).
+- Applying is Easier - Completing forms for both the FAFSA and the CDAA is easier because applicants will provide income and tax information filed for the tax year (they don't have to estimate).
 Many students and parents will find completing the FAFSA easier since they will be able to provide income-tax information directly from the IRS Data Retrieval Tool (DRT) that is linked to the FAFSA.*

 *Please note the CDAA does not support the IRS Data Retrieval Tool.